Council Permit For A Worm Farm Septic Tank

 - Payment of the permit fee

 The A&A Worm Farm Waste Systems team will use the information provided in the LCA to design a site specific system which is appropriate for you property.
 This design will be overlayed on the site plan you provide and submitted to council as part of the permit application.
+To find out more about your local council regulations go here.

 A&A Worm Farm Waste Systems are in contact with councils throughout the eastern and central states every day and intimately understand the processes that need to be followed in order to gain approval to install a Worm Farm Waste System.